datahubber/DataThink/DS 5220 Unsupervised ML.md

 1. random_state = 42: 42 is the probability rule of the universe in many myths.
 2. Stochastic gradient descent: Use randomness to get the global minimum.
 3. Stratification: Deal with imbalanced dataset.
 Works well on large dataset.

+2023.11.7 lecture 9
+1. check average precision score to prevent cheating by high AUC due to unbalanced classes.